WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 While \llm-based unit test generation techniques incorporate source code, they are specifically designed for particular modules (\eg functions/classes) of the projects under test.
 In contrast, our approach targets the important problem of compiler testing at the entire system level (a totally different problem from unit testing), and relies solely on the source code implementation of optimizations as \textit{guidance} for fuzzing.
 Also, unit test generation demands detailed and comprehensive information about the module being tested, including all associated data structures, while our guidance can be imprecise, partial, or even incomplete.
 In addition, we are the first to leverage \llm{s} to bridge the gap between the low-level optimization implementation and the high-level input programs for compilers.
 Lastly, \llm-based unit test generation can only assist developers and requires further manual refinement, because generating reliable unit-test oracles remains notably difficult or infeasible for even the current best \llm{s}~\cite{palm,openai2023gpt4}.
 In contrast, \tech directly leverages various automated oracles for traditional compiler fuzzing, \eg differential testing~\cite{mckeeman1998differential}.

-Beyond unit test generation, leveraging \llm{s} for fuzzing software systems is another emerging trend in \llm-based testing~\cite{xia2023universal, deng2023large, titanfuzz, sunsmt}.
-For example, \titanfuzz~\cite{titanfuzz}, demonstrates for the first time that modern \llm{s} can be directly leveraged to perform both grammar- and mutation-based fuzzing of real-world systems.
-Very recently, researchers have also demonstrated that LLMs can serve as the universal fuzzers for various types of software systems~\cite{xia2023universal}.
-Meanwhile, existing techniques mainly focus on prompting \llm{s} to generate valid/diverse input programs accepted by the target systems.
+Beyond unit test generation, applying \llm{s} to fuzz software systems is another emerging trend~\cite{xia2023universal, deng2023large, titanfuzz, sunsmt, huang2024large, yang2023kernelgpt,meng2024large,ou2024mutators}.
+For example, \titanfuzz~\cite{titanfuzz} demonstrates for the first time that modern \llm{s} can be directly leveraged to perform both grammar- and mutation-based fuzzing of real-world systems.
+Recently, \fuzzall~\cite{xia2023universal} has also demonstrated that LLMs can serve as the universal fuzzers for various types of software systems.
+However, these approaches often neglect white-box information, specifically the source code implementation of the software under test.
+Consequently, they tend to concentrate on the compiler's front-end rather than the intricate logic within the middle and back-end components.
 In contrast, \tech is the first white-box compiler fuzzing approach, which leverages low-level optimization implementations for guided fuzzing, and has been demonstrated to outperform the recent \titanfuzz (\S~\ref{subsec:baseline}).